Isle of Man: Personal Taxation

 There is no general definition of 'residence' or 'ordinary residence' in Manx tax law; they are often interpreted as in English law.
 The concept of 'domicile' is not much used.

-A person will qualify as a resident if they spend a total of 6 months on the island in any income tax year (April 6th to April 5th).
+A person will qualify as a resident if they spend a total of 6 months on the island in any tax year (6 April to 5 April).
 An individual who visits for more than an average of three months each year for four or more consecutive years will also be deemed resident.
-There is an important short term residence concession which allows a person who owns a property on the Island to spend not more than four months in any two consecutive years in the Island and not be liable to Manx income tax.
+There is an important short-term residence concession which allows a person who owns a property on the island to spend no more than four months in any two consecutive years in the island and not be liable to Manx income tax.

 Persons ordinarily resident on the island remain resident for tax purposes during temporary absences.